kaizendae/sre-practical-assignment/README.md

 kubectl apply -f k8s/policies/netpol-allow-svcs-db.yaml
 ```

-- The default deny policy blocks all traffic by default.
+- The default deny policy blocks all ingress traffic by default.
 - The `netpol-allow-api-auth.yaml` allows traffic from the `api` service to the `auth` service.
 - The `netpol-allow-nginx-to-svcs.yaml` allows traffic from the NGINX Ingress controller to the `api`, `auth`, and `images` services.
 - The `netpol-allow-svcs-db.yaml` allows traffic from the `api` and `auth` services to the database service.